abbec/deferred/Doc/Report/report.md

 The depth can furthermore be used to reconstruct view space positions which means that the positions does not need to be stored in the G-buffer.

+## The lighting stage
+When all needed geometric information has been stored in the G-buffer it can be used in the lighting stage.
+This is done by binding the G-buffer render targets as shader resources.

+The geometric information is then used in to calculate lighting in any way that fits the application.
+Phong shading can for example be implemented.
+Since the resources in the G-buffer are two-dimensional textures, lighting calculations are done by drawing a full screen triangle and point sampling the G-buffer textures.

+At this stage it is easy to see that the number of lighting calculations decreases.
+Consider a scene where there is $N$ light sources and $M$ objects.
+With classic forward rendering, the contribution from each light has to be calculated for each object resulting in $N*M$ calculations.

 ## Implementation
 The deferred shading algoritm has been implemented in the DirectX SDK.
 The minimum required DirectX version is 10 which means that a